fdhhhdjd/Go_Secure_Auth_Pro/README.md

 # Project: Coding Go Secure Mastering Auth Pro!

-## Note: We will have 2 documents for Vietnamese and English.
+## Note: We will have 2 kinds of languages Vietnamese and English.

 <!-- go run gif -->
 <div align="center">